Data-driven priors and their posterior concentration rates: Conclusion

 \section{Conclusion}

-This paper considers the construction of an empirical or data-dependent prior such that, when combined with the likelihood via Bayes's formula, gives a posterior distribution with desired asymptotic concentration properties.
-The details vary a bit depending on whether the targeted rate is known to the user or not (Sections~\ref{SS:known}--\ref{SS:unknown}), but the basic idea is to first choose a suitable sieve and then center the prior for the sieve parameters on the sieve MLE.
+This paper considers the construction of an empirical or data-dependent prior such that, when combined with the likelihood via Bayes's formula, gives a posterior distribution with desirable asymptotic concentration properties.
+The details vary a bit depending on whether the complexity of the true $\theta^\star$ is known to the user or not (Sections~\ref{SS:known}--\ref{SS:unknown}), but the basic idea is to first choose a suitable sieve and then center the prior for the sieve parameters on the sieve MLE.
 This makes establishing the necessary local prior support condition and lower-bounding the posterior denominator straightforward, which is a major obstacle in the standard Bayesian nonparametric setting.
 Having the data involved in the prior complicates the usual argument to upper-bound the posterior numerator, but compared to the usual global prior conditions involving entropy, here we only need to suitably control the spread of the empirical prior.
-The end result is a data-dependent measure that achieves the targeted concentration rate, adaptively, if necessary.
+The end result is a data-dependent measure that achieves a certain---often optimal---concentration rate, adaptively, if necessary.

 The approach presented here is quite versatile, so there are many potential applications beyond those examples studied here.
-For example, high-dimensional generalized linear models, sparse precision matrix estimation, shape-restricted function estimation, time series, etc. A more general question to be considered in a follow-up work, one that has attracted a lot of attention in the Bayesian nonparametric community recently, concerns the coverage probability of credible regions derived from our empirical Bayes posterior distribution.
-Having suitable concentration rates is an important step in the right direction, but pinning down the constants will require some new insights.
+A more general question to be considered in a follow-up work, one that has attracted a lot of attention in the Bayesian nonparametric community recently, concerns the coverage probability of credible regions derived from our empirical Bayes posterior distribution.
+Having suitable concentration rates is an important first step, but coverage properties will require new insights.
+The theoretical results presented in \citet{ebcvg} for the sparse normal means problem and the numerical results in \citet{ebmono} for the monotone density estimation are both promising, but more work is needed.